trangdata/tpot-fss-ms/manuscript.md

 From here, TPOT selects the most relevant group of features, which can be utilized to motivate further analysis on that small group of features in biomedical research.

 ### Template
-Parallel with the establishment of the Dataset Selector operator, we now offer TPOT users the option to define a Template that provides a way to specify a desired structure for the resulting machine learning pipeline (*e.g.* Dataset selector &rarr; Feature transform &rarr; Decision Trees).
-Specifying a Template will reduce TPOT computation time and potentially provide more interpretable results.
+Parallel with the establishment of the Dataset Selector operator, we now offer TPOT users the option to define a Template that provides a way to specify a desired structure for the resulting machine learning pipeline, which will reduce TPOT computation time and potentially provide more interpretable results.

 Current implementation of Template supports linear pipelines, or path graphs, which are trees with two nodes (operators) of vertex degree 1, and the other $n-2$ nodes of vertex degree 2.
-Further, Template takes advantage of the strongly typed genetic programming framework that enforces data-type constraints [@KgFuJ0Jv] and imposes type-based restrictions on which element (*i.e.*, operator) can be chosen at each node.
+Further, Template takes advantage of the strongly typed genetic programming framework that enforces data-type constraints [@KgFuJ0Jv] and imposes type-based restrictions on which element (*i.e.*, operator) type can be chosen at each node.
+In strongly typed genetic programming, while the fitness function and parameters remain the same, the initialization procedure and genetic operators (*e.g.*, mutation, crossover) must respect the enhanced legality constraints [@KgFuJ0Jv].
-In other words, with a Template defined, each node in the tree pipeline is assigned one of the major operator types: dataset selector, feature selection, feature transform, classifier or regressor.
+With a Template defined, each node in the tree pipeline is assigned one of the five major operator types: dataset selector, feature selection, feature transform, classifier or regressor.

-[]
+Moreover, besides the major operator types, each node can also be assigned more specifically as a method of an operator, such as decision trees for classifier.
+Thus, an example Template is Dataset selector &rarr; Feature transform &rarr; Decision trees.

 ### Datasets
 We apply TPOT with the new DS operator on both simulated datasets and a real world RNA-Seq gene expression dataset.
 With both real-world and simulated data, we hope to acquire a comprehensive view of the strengths and limitations of TPOT in the next generation sequencing domain.

 #### Real-world RNA-Seq expression data